 The surveyor literally shaped the development of the early American city.
 Prior to the late 1700s, Albany's surveyors generally lacked formal training.

-This important activity will be treated extensively in the months to come.
+This important activity will be treated extensively in the future.
 Those who surveyed property within the city limits; externally on behalf of the city corporation; and those surveyors who may have lived in early Albany but surveyed real estate beyond Albany will be considered in this exposition.
-We plan to treat cartographers separately.
+We plan to treat cartographers and other map artists separately.
 For now, here are some of early Albany's Surveyors:

 The Revolutionary War brought a number of more able surveyors marking the beginning of the profession in the city.
 Simeon De Witt, the first New York State Surveyor-General, heads this list.
 The surveys and maps of Albany native John Randall, Jr. stood out during the nineteenth century.